chaintree7/UE5_NetworkMontageSystem/README.md

 ![image](https://github.com/user-attachments/assets/eb6f5250-987c-4fd0-a8b2-bd17ab731a75)

 ## NetworkPriority
-#### Server: Montage will be played on the server first and then multicast to all clients
+#### `Server`: Montage will be played on the server first and then multicast to all clients
-#### OwningClient: montage will be played on the OwningClient first, then played on Server, and finally Multicast to other Clients
+#### `OwningClient`: montage will be played on the OwningClient first, then played on Server, and finally Multicast to other Clients

 ## NetworkDelayOffset
 #### If True, When network is bad, the montage will not play completely.